strahinjaV/ejs-Blog/README.txt

-*the post title does not have to match exactly as it uses lowdash to make format the search input when searching for the post, in the example given about the user could also type localhost:3000/posts/day 1 and it would still find the post
+*the post title does not have to match exactly as it uses lowdash to make format the search input when searching for the post, in the example given above the user could also type localhost:3000/posts/day 1 and it would still find the post